Adrian-patrick/Genai-learning-path/README.md

 worker -> outputs python code for each of the steps creator -> creates files with code

+problems:

+-creating very complex code even if i have given minimal -no proper structure/architecture
+-files are not getting created properly in the folders -very slow(3m 42s for task manager)

 improvements that can be made:

 -add code correction if it is wrong before creator